Styling Bookcases

 Try these simple tips below to help you with styling your bookcases:

-• The second step is to re-shelve the books in their categories so that when the client is looking for a book they will be able to find it by starting at that category location.
+- The second step is to re-shelve the books in their categories so that when the client is looking for a book, they can find it by starting at that category location.

-• Step three is to add all the little knickknacks, treasures, photos, and memorabilia to the empty spaces.
+- Step three is to add all the little knickknacks, treasures, photos, and memorabilia to the empty spaces.
 We try to partner the stuff with the type of books on the shelf.
-This especially makes the book storage much more homey and personal and less like a library.
-You can really tell a lot about people when examining their books.
+This makes the book storage much more homey and personal and less like a library.
+You can tell a lot about people when examining their books.

-Don’t forget to leave white space.
-It’s important to keep about a quarter of the space free of books (this is where you add the personal stuff) to make it feel open and inviting.
+Remember to leave white space.
+To make it feel open and inviting, keep about a quarter of the space free of books (this is where you add the personal stuff).

 Do you struggle with getting and staying organized?